Home โ€บ Interests โ€บ Travel Gifts

 A smart watch has surprisingly become one of my favorite travel gadgets.
 Photo by Canva

-I took a while to hop on the Smart Watch bandwagon.
-My father was quick to buy one, and I laughed every time he answered a phone call by talking to his wrist.
+It took a while for me to hop on the smart watch bandwagon.
+My father was quick to buy an Apple Watch, and I laughed every time he answered a phone call by talking to his wrist.
 Several years later, I decided to give it a try to keep track of health and fitness stats, and I’m glad I did.

 In addition to being a useful fitness tool, it is a great companion to your iPhone.
 When there are directions on Apple Maps, it transfers to the watch so you can put your phone down.
 It gives you fewer reasons to take your phone out all the time, which is good for safety reasons, too.
 It’s much easier to steal a phone than a watch that’s securely attached to you.
 It has so many good features that make travel a breeze.